 If you think that inversion therapy can only be used for back pain, you couldn’t be further from the truth.

-The fact is, inversion therapy delivers many more little known yet incredible benefits.
+The fact is, inversion therapy delivers many more little-known yet incredible benefits.

 Inversion tables are primarily used to relieve and heal back and neck problems (and very effectively, as you’ll see below).

-10 Incredible Facts about Inversion Therapy
+10 Little-Known Benefits of Inversion Therapy

 Gorgeous actress Eva Mendez regularly uses her inversion table (at a shallow angle) to keep her beautiful complexion.